-The number of audiologists in employment is small, but numbers rose quickly between 2006 and 2013.
-The growth in employment is expected to continue out to 2026, albeit at a slower rate.
+The number of audiologists in employment is small, but numbers rose between 2006 and 2013.
+The growth in employment is projected to continue out to 2028, but at a slower rate.
 This means it should not be too hard for new graduates to find employment.

 Source: Statistics NZ Census and MBIE projections

-Audiologists not on Immigration New Zealand's skill shortage list
+Audiologists are not on Immigration New Zealand's skill shortage list

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 Audiologist vacancies have increased in the last few years.

 Audiologist vacancies may advertised through public media such as the Trade Me Jobs and Seek websites as well as the NZAS website.